 How do I start?

-If you're cold water curious the best thing you can do is wait until the water temperature is 15C or above and then start swimming at least once or twice a week.
+If you're cold water curious the best thing you can do is start when the water temperature is 15C or above (autumn or late spring in the UK) and then start swimming at least once or twice a week.
 To begin with, keep your dips short and expect your breathing to feel much more difficult than in the pool, and your limbs heavier like you're swimming through treacle.
-Plan to be in the water for up to one minute per degree (skins) or two minutes per degree (wetsuit) for your first six swims, then you can start to see if you can extend the time you spend in the water.
+Plan to be in the water for a couple of minutes for your first six swims, then you can start to see if you can stay in a bit longer.
 After a late spring, summer and early autumn of swimming outdoors, you'll be ready to embark on your first winter.

 By now, you should have a few months' of outdoor swimming under your belt, and you'll know your body.
 Your body will have also had time to adapt to cold water, and your cold water shock response will probably be less pronounced than it was when you first got into 15C water, which might surprise you.
 Follow cold water safety advice, keep dipping regularly and you will be set to swim through winter.

 A good life is about balancing risk and benefits.
 Having read about why it's best to start when the water temperature is 15C or above, the decision is yours about whether or not to start cold water swimming when the temperature is in single figures.
 I advise against it; I think that it is too risky and it's not very pleasant.